rstudio/team-admin.rstudio.com/docs/rstudio-connect/lab-using-connect.md

 * Think carefully about where you are logged in as which user
 * You are probably:
     - logged in as `admin-user` in SSH
-    - logged in as `jen` in RStudio Server Pro
+    - logged in as `jen` in RStudio Workbench

 So, with your permissions as the `admin-user`, you must copy the course files to the home folder of the RStudio Server user, and set the file ownership so that `jen` owns these files.